Understanding TCP IP and OSI Models Article covers the following CCNA and ICND1 v2 Exam Topics:

 IP Routing: A term used to represent the overall pieces that work together to provide a service of Routing IP packets from any Network device to another.
 (Like Post Office Mail Routing).
 Any device with an IP address can connect to the TCP/IP networking model and send packets.
 As any one of us can mail using his/her mailing address.
 Note: Even PC/Host still does IP Routing since it is configured with TCP/IP Stack.
 Computers meant for Data processing and they route among each other if they are located in the same Local Area Network.
 Routers meant for IP Packet processing and they mainly Route among each other.
 Finally, Switches meant for Frame Forwarding.

-Please note: It is important to mention that many network devices must actually understand the protocols at multiple OSI layers (but in reality are using the TCP/IP Stack), so the layers listed below actually starts with the highest layer that the normal device such PC thinks about when performing its Data Processing Job.
+Please note: It is important to mention that many network devices must actually understand the protocols at multiple OSI layers (but in reality all network devices use the TCP/IP Stack), so the layers listed below actually starts with the highest layer that the normal device such PC thinks about when performing its Data Processing Job.

 Routers in the other hand, need to think about Layer 3 concepts and must also understand and support features at both Layers 1 and 2.